How to become a writer: expectations vs reality

 Expectations: “I want to write about the things I have in my mind.”

 This one actually has a dual meaning.
 On the one hand, listening to people means that you will understand their agonies and their thoughts.
-This is first-hand material for a writer, and transcribing how people feel it’s also a way to figure out what’s going on in society.
+This is firsthand material for a writer, and transcribing how people feel is also a way to understand what’s happening in society.
 On the other hand, listening to the people will teach you something essential about writing: how to craft dialogue.

 So, by listening carefully to what people have to say, you gain a double advantage.
 First, you can understand what’s bothering people, and second, it will also help you write plausible dialogues.

 Reality: Being a professional or creative writer (or any other kind of writer) doesn’t translate to an easy-going life full of parties and glamour.
-You will most likely struggle your whole life.
+You will likely struggle throughout your life.
 Be a writer because you can’t be (or don’t want to be) anything else.

 Expectations: “I’ll take a long break from writing if I’m not in the mood.”

 Reality: Taking long breaks from writing is not a good idea.
-You should keep your hand warm, and you should experiment.
-Some days off are okay, weeks or months are not recommended.
+You should keep your hands warm and experiment.
+Taking a few days off is okay, but taking weeks or months off is not recommended.

 Expectations: “I wrote it in one strike, and I believe it’s great.”

 In my opinion, editing is equally important as writing.
 Sometimes there are lines, paragraphs, or even pages that don’t work.
-I know it’s a hard task to edit or even remove them.
+I know it’s a challenging task to edit or even remove them.
 Every time I finish a book, I read it again and again, several times.
-I can only consider myself to be lucky because the publishing houses always have professional proofreaders.
-I work together with them in polishing the text and making it ready for turning into a book.
+I consider myself lucky because publishing houses always have professional proofreaders.
+I work with them to polish the text and prepare it for publication as a book.

 Reality: Your first draft will never be ready for the printing house.
 Every piece of writing requires editing.
-Even a masterpiece needs editing in order to shine.
+Even a masterpiece needs editing to shine.

 Expectations: “My writing shines, and I can’t see how someone can reject it.”

 And that’s okay.
 Rejections are part of a writer’s life.
-I can’t even remember how many times my manuscripts got rejected.
+I can barely remember how many times my manuscripts were rejected.
 Sometimes they received praise, but “it’s not what we are currently looking for,” while other times, the publishers didn’t like them.
 The rejection is most likely a very formal (i.e., faceless) letter or e-mail, thanking you for your submission, but, nah, we don’t want it.
-It sounds tough -and especially the first few times, it feels very tough.
+It sounds tough, and especially the first few times, it feels very tough.

 Reality: You will face rejection countless times.
 Be ready for it.
 Use it as fuel for your motivation, and don’t feel that everybody hates you.
 It’s part of the game.
-Yes, it’s hard, but it is what it is.
+Yes, it’s hard, but that’s just the way it is.

-How to become a writer: equipment you need
+How to become a writer: the equipment you need

 A pen.
-Even though we live in a digital era, I always have a pen with me.
-I always enjoy writing in hand, and it helps me to keep notes quickly.
+Although we live in a digital era, I always carry a pen with me.
+I always enjoy writing by hand, and it helps me take quick notes.
 Sure, I could use Google Docs on my smartphone; however, I do find a pen more convenient when I’m outside.

 A notebook.
 I always have a Moleskine (or two…) with me when I’m leaving home.
 I usually buy packets of three, so I don’t have to order all the time.
 A pen and a Moleskine sound ideal because I can even have them in my pocket.

 A laptop.
-I used to write in a typewriter when I first got into literature.
+I used to write on a typewriter when I first started writing literature.
 These days are gone, though, and I sometimes feel nostalgic about them.
-However, a laptop is a must, and it saves me a lot of trouble, especially when I have to deliver everything by e-mail.
-I use a MacBook Pro, and I’m extremely satisfied.
+However, a laptop is a must, as it saves me a lot of trouble, especially when I have to deliver everything via email.
+I use a MacBook Pro, and I’m extremely satisfied with it.
 Plus, it’s super lightweight when I’m traveling.

 A camera.
-I wrote an extensive review of my small Ricoh GR ii, my most faithful companion when it comes to “keeping visual notes.”
+I wrote an extensive review of my small Ricoh GR II, my most faithful companion when it comes to “keeping visual notes.”
 Sometimes I take a photo instead of writing about it.
 Moreover, I’m using the small Ricoh for running this blog as well.
-Check the current price of the Ricoh here.

 A video camera.
 That’s the latest addition to my bag, and it’s a video camera lighter than my smartphone.
 I bought the DJI Osmo Pocket for capturing short clips (that sometimes turn into travel videos), and I’m delighted with it.
 Check the DJI OP price here.